 14.5% alc., pH 3.51, TA 0.66, 305 cases, $48.

 Vineyard is located at edge of the Green Valley AVA and planted at a very high density of 2420 vines per acre.

 Dijon clone 548 and 95.
+A former apple orchard that struggles in deep sandy soils in one of the cooler sites in the Russian River Valley.
 Indigenous yeast fermentation in French oak barrels and aged 16 months in French

 oak barrels, 35% new.